datahub-project/datahub/metadata-ingestion/source_docs/postgres.md

 This plugin extracts the following:

-- List of databases, schema, and tables
+- Databases, schema, and tables and associated metadata
 - Column types associated with each table
 - Also supports PostGIS extensions
 - database_alias (optional) can be used to change the name of database to be ingested